 An air cruise to Antarctica will expose your kids to new career possibilities, allowing them to witness our planet’s precious and delicate ecosystem.
 Although minors below 16 cannot participate in kayaking, they can try many other experiences, such as long treks towards steep and snow-covered terrains.

 Gorilla trekking in Uganda is one of the most thrilling activities you can do with your teens.
 Your teens will surely enjoy observing mountain gorillas in their natural habitat as they trek in Uganda’s lush jungles.
 These fascinating creatures look like humans and behave like one, too!

 Due to the mountainous terrain in Uganda’s jungle, the Uganda Wildlife Authority requires a minimum age of 15 for gorilla trekking.
-Therefore, your teens can take part in this fun wildlife adventure.
+Therefore, your older teens can take part in this fun wildlife adventure.
 You can also combine your Uganda gorilla trekking adventure with other teen-oriented activities, such as volcano trekking, dugout canoeing, and cultural encounters.

 Aside from gorillas, you can encounter other wild animals during your trek to Uganda’s lush jungles, such as eagles, buffalos, warthogs, elephants, jackals, and rhinos.

 This could make an ideal vacation to celebrate your teen turning 18!

 5. See the Big 5 in South Africa